Crazylegstoo/JQuickTake/README.md

 ## Option 2 - Use Your Own Java Runtime

-The slightly-more-work path is to download ***distributions/app.zip*** and unzip the file onto a Windows directory of your choosing.
+The slightly-more-work path is to download the ***app.zip*** file and unzip it into a Windows directory of your choosing.
 To fire up JQuickTake, you need to run ***Your Directory*\app\app\bin\app.bat**.
 The benefit of this option is that the application will run on top of whatever Java runtime you already have installed.
 Note that JQuickTake has been tested with Java 17 and Java 22 runtimes.

 ## You Can Roll Your Own